Skip to main content

 A Hydra Head is a state channel with a defined lifecycle:

-5. Fanout: distribute funds on Layer 1 according to the final state.
+5. Fanout: after contestation passes, distribute funds on Layer 1 according to the final state; large UTXO sets fan out in multiple steps.

 When to use Hydra